mikaturunen/cthulhu-generator-application/README.md

 ### Docker instructions

 You can run the services the application depends on, like Mongo in a container locally if you are not feeling like installing all the stuff on your local system.
+They are not currently ran inside docker in the deployment environment as Heroku currently handles all that in a bit different manner.
+From applications point of view, the only thing that changes is the address where the database is found.

 TODO: write instructions.